Module 1: Fundamentals of Physical Penetration Testing

 Module 7: Bypassing Tools and Strategies

 In this Physical Penetration Testing training course, students will learn the skills needed to identify and exploit physical security weaknesses of an organization.
 Students will also learn how to make recommendations to resolve physical security issues.

 Physical Penetration Testing refers to identifying and exploiting the physical security of an organization in order to obtain valuable insights for correcting weaknesses in the company’s security programs and protocols.
 Physical security can be defined as protecting personnel, software, hardware, networks and data from physical actions and events that could result in loss or damage to an organization.

 What Does A Physical Security Pen Tester Certification Entail?

 The Physical Penetration Testing training covers topics related to the subject, from the fundamentals to hands-on exploitation methods.
 Upon completion of this course, students will have a thorough understanding of what physical pentesting is, why it's important, how testing is planned, and how it’s executed.
 Additionally, students will learn about various types of equipment that physical penetration testers use when performing testing for their organizations.
 A comprehensive study of social engineering, its psychological concepts, and different methods used by criminals will be covered, as well.

 Lastly, the Physical Penetration Testing course will teach students how to use the insights they gain during testing to make recommendations for improving the physical security of their organizations.
-This course has a total of 6 hours and 47 minutes of clock time, and students will earn 7 CEU/CPE and will receive a Certificate of Completion upon finishing the training.

 What is a Physical Penetration Test?